-Note: Subsequent to the disclosure, there was an amendment to the 2015 Ringgit Malaysia is the potential impact of profit rate changes on the bank's accruing or reported earnings.
+is the potential impact of profit rate changes on the bank's accruing or reported earnings.
 It focuses on risk to earnings in the near term, typically the next one year.
-Fluctuations in profit rate generally affect reported earnings through changes in the bank's net profit income, which is the difference between total profit income earned from assets and total interest/profit expense incurred from liabilities.
+Fluctuations in profit rate generally affect reported earnings through changes in the bank's net profit income, which is the difference between total profit income earned from assets and total profit expense incurred from liabilities.
+Our Group's EAR is taking into consideration forecasts on budgeted, new business generation and product pricing strategies.